-- 120 The reference site, adjacent to the olive orchard, belongs to an archaeologically protected site and therefore it is a noncropped area where neither erosion nor sedimentation processes take place (Figure 1).
-This site was sampled at thirteen points across a transect, spaced at an average distance of 6 m, with only four of these sampling points used in this study (Figure 1).
+The reference site, adjacent to the olive orchard, belongs to an archeologically protected site and is therefore a noncropped area where neither erosion nor sedimentation processes take place (Fig. 1).
+This site was sampled at 13 points across a transect, spaced at an average distance of 6 m, with only four of these sampling points used in this study (Fig. 1).
 We use only four soil samples because not enough soil for the analysis was collected in the other samples.
 At each sampling point, the excavation method was used.
-Soil samples were collected at 5 cm depth intervals till bedrock was - 125 reached (between 20-60 cm).
+Soil samples were collected at 5 cm depth intervals until bedrock was reached (between 20 and 60 cm).
 The four samples used in this study reached 40 cm depth or more.
 Composite soil samples at 10 cm intervals were prepared at the laboratory to perform the chemical analysis of the reference area as described below.

 In the olive orchard a hydraulic mechanical core sampler was used.
-It gently rotates and pushes an 8 cm diameter core to sample 8 points along a 452 m long catena (Figure 1).
-To minimize soil disturbance, soil sampling was made when soil water content was between 40 to 80 % of water holding capacity.
-Precautions were taken to assure that four range of soil - 130 depth (0-10, 10-20, 20-30 and 30-40 cm) was collected at each sampling point in the orchard soil.
+It gently rotates and pushes an 8 cm diameter core to sample eight points along a 452 m long catena (Fig. 1).
+To minimize soil disturbance, soil sampling was made when soil water content was between 40 % and 80 % of water-holding capacity.
+Precautions were taken to assure that four ranges of soil depth (0-10, 10-20, 20-30, and 30-40 cm) were collected at each sampling point in the orchard soil.

-In a previous study, soil erosion and deposition rates were determined at each sampling point, comparing the 137Cs inventory among these points and that of the undisturbed reference area (Mabit et al., 2012).
-The positions of all sampling points were recorded by RTK-GPS at submeter resolution (Table 1).
-Overall, 12 points were sampled, 4 in the reference area and 8 along the catena across the olive orchard, with all of them reaching the bedrock below 40 cm depth.
+In a previous study, soil erosion and deposition rates were determined at each sampling point, comparing the Cs inventory among these points and that of the undisturbed reference area (Mabit et al., 2012).
+The positions of all sampling points were recorded by a real-time kinematic global positioning system (RTK-GPS) at submeter resolution (Table 1).
+Overall, 12 points were sampled: 4 in the reference area and 8 along the catena across the olive orchard, with all of them reaching the bedrock below 40 cm depth.

-135 2.3 Physicochemical analysis
+2.3 Physicochemical analysis

 Soil samples were passed through a 2 mm sieve and homogenized.
-The fraction >2mm was determined and expressed as % in dry mass basis.
-Separation of the four soil organic carbon (C{org}) pools was performed by a combination of physical and chemical fractionation techniques through a three-step process developed by Six et al. (2002) and modified by Stewart et al. (2009), summarized here.
-This three-step process isolates a total of 12 fractions and it is based on the assumed link between
+The fraction under 2 mm was determined and expressed as a percentage of total soil on a dry mass basis.
+Separation of the four soil organic carbon ( $C{org}$ ) pools was performed by a combination of physical and chemical fractionation techniques through a three-step process developed by Six et al. (2002) and modified by Stewart et al. (2009), summarized here.
+This three-step process isolates a total of 12 fractions, and it is based on the assumed link between the isolated fractions and the protection mechanisms involved in the stabilization of organic C. First a partial dispersion and physical fractionation of the soil are performed to obtain three size fractions: > 250 mm (coarse nonprotected particulate organic matter, POM), 53-250 mm (microaggregate